SISE-Web-Development-Environments/313560484/README.md

 name: Chen Shoresh
 id: 313560484

-This website is on Yonit Levy.
+This website is about my grandmother Esther Lisha.
 You can find here a lot of information, pictures and funy facts about her. you can skip parts of the website by pressing the relevant botton in the tool bar in the top of the page.
 You can Contact me by mail in the buttom of the page, you can write an email and add an emoji by copy it to tghe text area.